ZIMBABWE

 The ombudsman may investigate action taken by any officer or authority in the exercise of the administrative functions of that officer or authority in any case where it is alleged that a person has suffered injustice in consequence of that action and it does not appear that there is any remedy reasonably available by way of proceedings in a court or on appeal from a court.

-The Parliament is consulted in the preparation of the national budget through pre-budget seminars.
+Consultation of Parliament in the preparation of the national budget Yes The Parliament is consulted in the preparation of the national budget through pre-budget seminars.
 The Minister of Finance prepares and presents before Parliament, before or not later than 30 days from the start of each financial year, estimates of the revenue and expenditure for that financial year, provided that, if, by reason of the prorogation or dissolution of Parliament, the provisions of this subsection cannot be complied with, then the estimates are presented to Parliament on a day on which it sits not later than 30 days after the date on which the Parliament first meets thereafter (Article 103 of the Constitution).

 Modalities of oversight